Introduction

 How Much to Irrigate

-If the water requirement of a particular crop is 6 mm per day, it means every day 6 mm of water is needed for the crop.
-In field conditions, it is practically difficult, so it can be given as 30 mm every 5 days or 60 mm every 10 days.
+If the water requirement of a particular crop is 6 mm per day, it means every day we need to give 6 mm of water to the crop.
+In field condition practically, it is not possible so it can be given as 30 mm for every 5 days or 60 mm for every 10 days.
+The frequency of irrigation varies with the growing season, types of crop and types of soil and its condition.

 Water Requirement of Vegetable Crops